 With a unique approach that allows the plant to be built on a confined footprint, the process converts materials such as sugars, oils and fats, plus reject product or ingredients into biogas to produce renewable electricity and heat for use on site.

-Clearfleau's technology is particularly suited to on-site treatment of dairy, food and drinks, biofuel processing residues.
-First Milk's Aspatria creamery, in rural Cumbria, will be Europe's first dairy processing site to feed bio-methane (up-graded biogas) generated entirely from cheese process residues into the gas grid.
-The on-site process installed in 2015 will be fully operational by June 2016, generates renewable energy while removing inefficiencies in disposal of residues and whey permeate.
+Clearfleau's technology is particularly suited to on-site treatment of dairy, food and drinks, and biofuel processing residues.
+First Milk's Aspatria creamery, in rural Cumbria, is Europe's first dairy processing site to feed bio-methane (up-graded biogas) generated entirely from cheese process residues into the gas grid.
+The on-site process is fully operational, generating renewable energy from liquid whey residues.
+The project is now being replicated on another UK dairy site.